One squad member he has struggled to see eye-to-eye with since his arrival at Old Trafford, however, is Luke Shaw.

 “I cannot compare the way he trains, the way he commits, the focus, the ambition.
 I cannot compare.
 He is a long way behind,” said Mourinho.

-But there are plenty of reasons to believe that the United boss would be making a mistake by giving up on Shaw so soon.
+But there are plenty of reasons to believe the United boss would be making a mistake by giving up on Shaw so soon.

 World Class Potential